 Welcome!
 The Undergraduate Announcement presents the academic regulations, programs of study, and course offerings of the University.
 Please use the contents links to navigate throughout its components, or access shortcuts through the “I’m looking for” search portal.
 Please refer to the Princeton University website for further information.

 Accreditation.
 Princeton University is accredited by the Middle States Commission on Higher Education.
 Requests to review documentation supporting this accreditation should be directed to the dean of the college.
-In addition, of the programs of study offered by the departments of chemical and biological engineering, civil and environmental engineering, computer science, electrical engineering, mechanical and aerospace engineering, and operations research and financial engineering of the School of Engineering and Applied Science, the following are accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org: aerospace engineering, chemical engineering, civil engineering, electrical engineering, and mechanical engineering.
+Programs of study in aerospace engineering, chemical engineering, civil engineering, electrical engineering, and mechanical engineering are accredited by the Engineering Accreditation Commission of ABET, Inc., http://www.abet.org/.
 The Program in Teacher Preparation is accredited by the Teacher Education Accreditation Council (TEAC).
 Supporting documentation may be reviewed by contacting the dean of the School of Engineering and Applied Science or the director of the Program in Teacher Preparation.